Geometry-of-numbers methods in the cusp: Introduction

 In light of the above discussion, we are led to pose the following natural question, which we have answered in the affirmative for the action of $\GG$ on $W$: \begin{question} Let $(G,W)$ be a coregular representation with natural notions of nondegeneracy, height, and reducibility.
-Let $N^{{\rm irr}}(X)$ $($resp., $N^{{\rm red}}(X)${}$)$ denote the number of irreducible $($resp., reducible$)$ $G(\Z)$-orbits on $W(\Z)$ having height less than $X$. \begin{enumerate}[leftmargin=20pt] \item[{\rm (a)}] Is it true that as $X$ tends to infinity, we have $N^{{\rm irr}}(X)\asymp N^{{\rm red}}(X)$? \item[{\rm (b)}] If so, then is it true that $\lim_{X\to \infty} \big(N^{{\rm irr}}(X)/N^{{\rm red}}(X)\big)$ is a rational constant? \end{enumerate} \end{question} We note that the answers to both parts of Question~\ref{quest-two} are also ``yes'' for the action of $\on{GL}_2$ on $\on{Sym}_3(2)$ by work of Shintani~\cite[Chapter 2, \S7, Remark 2]{MR289428} and Bhargava--Varma~\cite[\S4.1.2]{MR3471250}.
-One can show that the answers are also ``yes'' for the action of $\on{GL}_2$ on $\on{Sym}_4(2)$ by combining the methods for counting reducible orbits used in this paper with the irreducible count obtained by Bhargava and Shankar in their paper on binary quartic forms~\cite{MR3272925}.
+Let $N^{{\rm irr}}(X)$ $($resp., $N^{{\rm red}}(X)${}$)$ denote the number of irreducible $($resp., reducible$)$ $G(\Z)$-orbits on $W(\Z)$ having height less than $X$. \begin{enumerate}[leftmargin=20pt] \item[{\rm (a)}] Is it true that as $X$ tends to infinity, we have $N^{{\rm irr}}(X)\asymp N^{{\rm red}}(X)$? \item[{\rm (b)}] If so, then is it true that $\lim_{X\to \infty} \big(N^{{\rm irr}}(X)/N^{{\rm red}}(X)\big)$ is a rational constant? \end{enumerate} \end{question} We note that the answers to both parts of Question~\ref{quest-two} are also ``yes'' for the action of $\on{GL}_2$ on $\on{Sym}_3(2)$ by work of Shintani~\cite[Chapter 2, Section 7, Remark 2]{MR289428} and Bhargava--Varma~\cite[Section 4.1.2]{MR3471250}.
+It follows by combining our results in \S\ref{sec-binaryquartics} with the irreducible count obtained by Bhargava and Shankar in their paper on binary quartic forms~\cite{MR3272925} that the answers are also ``yes'' for the action of $\on{GL}_2$ on $\on{Sym}_4(2)$.
 On the other hand, the answer to the first part of Question~\ref{quest-two} is ``no'' for the action of $\on{SL}_n$ on $2 \otimes \on{Sym}^2(n)$, where $n \geq 4$ is an arbitrary even integer; indeed, it was shown in work of Bhargava~\cite{thesource} that $N^{{\rm red}}(X)=o(N^{{\rm irr}}(X))$ for this representation.
-The situation is more complicated for the action of $\on{GL}_2 \times \on{GL}_3$ on $2 \otimes \on{Sym}_2(3)$.
+The situation is more complicated for the action of $\on{GL}_2 \times \on{SL}_3$ on $2 \otimes \on{Sym}_2(3)$.
 Bhargava proves in~\cite[Theorem~7]{MR2183288} that $N^{{\rm irr}}(X)\asymp X$, and it is well-known that $N^{{\rm red}}(X)\asymp X\log X$.
-However, the reducible orbits themselves can be partitioned into several natural subsets, and we expect that the answers to both parts of Question \ref{quest-two} are ``yes'' if we restrict to one of these subsets.
+However, the reducible orbits of this representation can be partitioned into several natural subsets, and as was shown by Swaminathan in~\cite{swpreprint2} using the methods developed in the present paper, the answers to both parts of Question \ref{quest-two} are ``yes'' if we restrict to one of these subsets.

 Our next main results concern families defined by certain infinite sets of congruence conditions.
 We call a subset $S \subset W(\Z)$ a \emph{big family} if $S = W(\Z)^{(r)} \cap \bigcap_p S_p$, where the sets $S_p \subset W(\Z_p)$ satisfy the following properties: \begin{enumerate}[leftmargin=2em] \item $S_p$ is $ \GG(\Z_p)$-invariant and is the preimage under reduction modulo $p^j$ of a nonempty subset of $W(\Z/p^j\Z)$ for some $j > 0$ for each $p$; and \item $S_p$ contains all ($\GG(\Z_p)$-orbits of) elements $B \in W_0(\Z_p)$ such that, for all $p \gg 1$, we have that $b_{i(n-i)}(B)$ is a $p$-adic unit for some $i$. \end{enumerate} Note that a big family $S$ is necessarily $\GG(\Z)$-invariant.